 The flywheel contains powerful magnets.
 Use caution when removing and installing the stator cover.
 DO NOT place fingers between cover and crankcase at any time during the removal / installation process or injury could result.
-2. Carefully pry the stator cover off the engine using the two pry areas as shown.

-3. Inspect the condition of the stator windings (Item 1) and output wires (Item 2).
+Inspect the condition of the stator windings (Item 1) and output wires (Item 2).
 If replacement is required, refer to Chapter 10.